Travels From: New York

 Wondering what you should do when the press calls?
 Fleischer shares lessons about how to handle the press so you can manage bad news and take advantage of good news.
 Business people deal with challenges that impact the bottom line every day, and reporters are waiting to write what’s gone wrong.
 Scandal, volatility and competitive pressures drive media coverage and every circumstance must be met head on with effective communications strategies.
 Fleischer describes how he kept the nation informed during the troubled times of the terrorist attacks on September 11, war and tragedy.
 He translates the principles he successfully used as the White House Press Secretary into practical steps that have been used successfully by a variety of his clients - corporations and sports organizations - seeking to stay one step ahead of the day’s crisis.
 This presentation is a practical, thought-provoking exercise that simultaneously entertains audiences and helps them survive a challenging news cycle.

-An expert who served in the White House and the Congress, Ari Fleischer provides an in-depth look at the Obama Administration, politics, the media and foreign policy.
+An expert who served in the White House and the Congress, Ari Fleischer provides an in-depth look at the Obama Administration, politics, the media, U.S. foreign policy and the 2016 presidential election.

 With over 25 years of experience in public service from Congress to presidential campaigns to serving as President Bush’s press secretary and spokesperson during the terrorist attacks on New York and Washington, Ari Fleischer knows first-hand the gravity of today’s current events and the decisions that shape our lives.
-Using his experience, expertise and insight, Fleischer takes audiences into the events playing out today at home and around the world—from the turmoil in North Africa and Middle East to the budget battles in Congress to the political discourse gripping our politics.
+Using his experience, expertise and insight, Fleischer takes audiences into the events playing out today at home and around the world—from the turmoil in North Africa and Middle East to the budget battles in Congress to the political discourse gripping our politics to the race for the White House in 2016.
 Prior to serving as White House press secretary, Fleischer served as the senior communications advisor and spokesman for the Bush-Cheney presidential campaign and communications director for the House Ways and Means Committee.
 He appears frequently on many of the leading political and news shows and is president of Fleischer Communications working extensively in the corporate and sports world advising on communications, image and crisis management strategies and issues.
-Fleischer also serves as co-Chair of the Republican National Committee’s Growth and Opportunity Project, an initiative to grow the Republican Party and improve future Republican campaigns.
+Fleischer also served as co-Chair of the Republican National Committee’s Growth and Opportunity Project, an initiative to grow the Republican Party and improve future Republican campaigns.
 His book, Taking Heat, details his years in the White House and was a New York Times best seller.